dev-xero/dev-xero/README.md

 <section>
   <h3><b>Hey, I'm Xero</b></h3>
   <p>
     I'm a 3rd year CS student interested in backend systems and more recently Machine Learning.
-I also enjoy exploring different facets of programming whenever I have the time to, some stuff I've done in the past include: Computer Graphics, Android development, and general recreational programming (think tooling / interpreters).
+I also enjoy exploring different facets of programming whenever I have the time to, some stuff I've done in the past include: Computer Graphics, Android development, and general recreational programming.
 You can find me on most places online as Xero.
 Nice to meet you :)
   </p>
 </section>